amosproj/amos2023ws05-pipeline-config-chat-ai/README.md

 The planning document of the team is found [here](https://docs.google.com/spreadsheets/d/1m1z2m_p6k0ATw0RVNXJMbDp-RrOOPxpu0c3PPCtrwBI/edit#gid=6)

 ## Prerequisites
-Enusre that you have installed:
+Ensure that you have installed:

 * Python version 3.11 or higher
 * Docker Desktop